-Construction Performance Metrics and Key Performance Indicators (KPIs) help understand profitability in your business.
+Construction Performance Metrics and Key Performance Indicators (KPIs) help understand profitability in your business and keep you solvent.
+With tough times ahead for many in the construction industry, it is important to look at performance from different angles.
 While measuring profit per project is a key benchmark for all businesses in the construction industry, there are several other measures that can be leading indicators of that profitability.
 Ultimately, you can’t be sure that a project has met its budgeted profit until it is finished and the bills are all paid.

 Get Started with 5 Construction Performance Metrics